The Mormons pwned me!

 This is a grey area for a building where there’s a sign stating that visitors are welcome.
 That’s what I would be if I stepped onto their property.

-In light of the situation, McLaughlin should have been the one to make the final decision and then communicate that decision directly to me, because Bolke using his authority in this unique situation could be perceived as being a conflict of interest.
-But doing the right thing is something that’s lost on the LDS church.
+In light of the situation that involves Bolke and his smirking daughter, McLaughlin should have been the one to make the final decision and then communicate that decision directly to me, because Bolke using his authority in this, shall we say, unique situation could be perceived as being a conflict of interest.
+But doing the right thing is something that’s absolutely lost on the LDS church, their protests to the contrary kicked to the curb.

 Again, it’s all about principle.
 I have no desire to visit the church just for the hell of it.
+See what I did there?
 I have no desire to abandon my Catholic faith and try to come running back to the church by invoking the seventy times seventy rule.
 That’s supposed to be the rule, but again, per McLaughlin, I have been permanently barred from re-entry.
 That doesn’t mean a thing to me now, but it’s still funny.

 What if my wife is doing something important and wants me there with her?
 That’s really the only reason that I’d be going into the building.

-To put Bolke’s decision into perspective, a convicted child molester who served prison time for sodomizing at least two 14-year-old boys was welcomed into the ward with open arms.
-He left in his wake two victims in two separate counties.
+To put Bolke’s decision into perspective, a convicted child molester who served prison time for sodomizing two 14-year-old boys was welcomed into the ward with open arms.
+He left in his wake at least two victims in two separate counties.
 But leadership knows and doesn’t care.
+I made leadership aware of who he was, but I was told to be concerned with myself.

-He was convicted of sodomy, deviate sexual intercourse and promoting a sexual performance by a child.
-He is considered a level three sex offender (the most dangerous offenders of all) and parents of young children still happily welcomed him.
+The predator whom they proudly welcome into their building was in fact convicted of sodomy, deviate sexual intercourse and promoting a sexual performance by a child.
+He is considered a level three sex offender (the most dangerous offenders of all) and parents of young children still happily welcome him.

-Let us not forget that an Albany Police Department detective with a high level of church authority has leaned against the wall with his arms folded and allowed a sex offender into a building with a plethora of children.
+Let us not forget that an Albany Police Department detective with a high level of church authority has, in my opinion, figuratively leaned against the wall with his arms folded and allowed a sex offender into a building with a plethora of children.
+As a law enforcement officer, wouldn’t he want to do the right thing?
+Apparently, as least as far as I can see, he doesn’t know or care.

 But if a blogger who wrote about a desire went through the doors, he’d either arrest me or at least escort me off of the property.
 So, the police are allowing a registered sex offender to attend church and are doing nothing to prevent it.